How to build a Meta Ray-Ban Display app

 Enable Developer Mode in the Meta AI app (tap the app version a few times in Settings).

 Add the app: in the Meta AI app, go to your Display Glasses settings → App connections → Web apps → Add a web app, and enter the URL.
-A QR code deep-link also works.
+(Tools like GlassKit generate a QR code that encodes this URL as a convenience; the official Meta flow is the HTTPS URL itself.)

 Today's publishing limits

-- No public publishing yet.
-You can't list an app for the general public.
-Meta has said publishing is coming.
+- No public app store yet.
+You can't list an app for the general public; Meta says broad publishing is planned for 2026, with select partners distributing during the preview.

 Practical takeaway: build and test now, ship the day publishing opens.
 Teams that are fully built when the gate lifts win the early catalog.